trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

   (Make sure you have [Vyper](https://vyper.readthedocs.io/en/latest/installing-vyper.html) installed.)

-- **Solidity v0.5.0** - Truffle also now ships with solidity v0.5.0 by default.
+- **Solidity v0.5.0** - Truffle also now ships with Solidity v0.5.0 by default.
   Solidity v0.4.xx is still supported and can be used by specifying the version you wish to use in your Truffle config.